Skip to content

 Values:

-• none: Disable query monitoring.
-The module is still loaded and is using shared memory, etc. It only silently ignores the capturing of data.
+• none: Disables query monitoring.
+The module is still loaded and uses shared memory, but does not capture query data.

 pg_stat_monitor.pgsm_track_planning